jwmullally/iscsi-target-ramdisk/README.md

 Try this out first with the VM images in [`test`](test) to see how it works.

 *!!
-Beta software - may prevent your computer from booting.
-Be comfortable with editing files in /boot, and have a backup bootdisk/CD/USB in case anything goes wrong*
+This solution makes slight changes to your `/boot` files.
+Before continuing, ensure you have a backup bootdisk/CD/USB in case anything goes wrong.*

 *!!
 Currently there is NO ENCRYPTION for the iSCSI endpoint.
 See TODO below.
 For now, only run this on a trusted network with trusted hosts.*

 While remote booting, treat disconnecting the network cable like unplugging your harddrive while your computer is running.
-Some distributions seem better at recovering from disconnects than others (you can experiment with this in the test VMs by the disabling/enabling ethernet links).
-Changing the settings of the network interface carrying the iSCSI traffic can also bring the interface down (where we can we set it to unmanaged with static IP allocations).
+The `iscsid` initiator with the default settings should be able to recover from disconnects and reboots of the target (you can experiment with this in the test VMs by the disabling/enabling ethernet links).
+Changing the settings of the network interface carrying the iSCSI traffic can also bring the interface down, so where we can we set it to unmanaged with static IP allocations.

 ## Installation